 San Francisco Silent Film Festival's "A Day of Silents"

 Kick off the holiday season at the glorious Castro Theatre on Saturday, Dec.
-1, 2018, with the San Francisco Silent Film Festival's "A Day of Silents."
+7, 2019, with the San Francisco Silent Film Festival's "A Day of Silents."
 It may be just the tonic for too much family, too much turkey and too much football.
-See six silent programs—all with live musical accompaniment—for less than the cost of six sodas at the multiplex.
+See five silent programs—all with live musical accompaniment—for less than the cost of six sodas at the multiplex.